-I was looking for a piece of jewellery that would be classy and simple but noticeable.
+I was looking for a piece of jewelry that would be classy and simple but noticeable.
 I wanted to wear something that would catch the eye and that I could wear by itself.
 I also love gold as I think it looks better on my skin tone, so the D’heygere ear cuff was exactly the item I was looking for.
 I love the design, the fact that there are two spheres on it brings something really elegant.
 It almost feels like I am wearing pearls.

-I wanted the ear cuff to be the centre of attention, so I decided to wear it by itself with no other earring, with my hair in cornrows to avoid having anything hiding it.
+I wanted the ear cuff to be the center of attention, so I decided to wear it by itself with no other earring, with my hair in cornrows to avoid having anything hiding it.
 And finally, I decided to wear a mockneck as I think this silhouette makes you focus even more on the earring.
 I’m a big partisan of the ‘less is more’ mantra.
-With such a strong and interesting piece of jewellery, focus on wearing rings, some necklaces layered, and let the ear cuff work its magic.
+With such a strong and interesting piece of jewelry, focus on wearing rings, some necklaces layered, and let the ear cuff work its magic.

 Depending on the ear cuff you choose, you can definitely wear other earrings, for example, hoops or a piece in the same aesthetic as the ear cuff, to create a row of earrings.
 However, with the one I am wearing, I would opt for something more subtle and discreet, such as studs, if you really want to wear additional earrings with it.